kiwidamien/StackedTurtles/content/changing_definitions.md

 # True by definition

 A definition creates a term that allows us to express a complicated idea, or make a fuzzy idea (hopefully) unambiguious.
 Definitions also provide a standard so we can easily see how things are changing over time, provided the definition doesn't change.
-Ultimately, however, a definition is only useful if it accounts for something we are actuallint interested in measuring or tracking.
+Ultimately, however, a definition is only useful if it accounts for something we are actually interested in measuring or tracking.

-To make this more concrete, lets consider the ficitious example of a rainy-day equipment review site, `Umbella.com`.
+To make this more concrete, lets consider the ficitious example of a rainy-day equipment review site, `Umbrella.com`.
 They want to measure how many users it is losing, which is generally referred to as (user) _churn_.

 To measure this, we need a more explicit definition of churn.
 What does it mean to lose a user?
 If `Umbrella.com` was a paid subscription service, a reasonable answer would be a user churns when she cancels her subscription.
 In our example, `Umbrella.com` is a free ad-supported website, and users lose interest and stop coming to the site.
 How long should we wait between visits before we deem that a user isn't comping back?
 A day?
 A week?
 A month?

 After a lot of back and forth, the product team at `Umbrella.com` arrive at the following defintion:
-> A churned user is a registered user that hasn't visited the site over the last 14 days.
+> A churned user is a registered user that hasn't had a logged in session on the site over the last 14 days.

 ## The power of definitions